See Active Blog For Zumba Workout Video

 Mambo Cha-cha

-Combine mambo and cha-cha dance moves for a basic Zumba five-minute zumba-4-300x253routine.
+Combine mambo and cha-cha dance moves for a basic Zumba five-minute routine.
 Basic mambo moves typically involve a pronounced step forward, backward or to the side with a weight shift.
 The cha-cha involves either moving steps or mambo steps in any direction with a quick three-step move in between.
 Perform cha-cha steps to a four count beat, according to BallroomDancers.com.
 Mambo cha-cha is frequently used in Zumba exercise workouts because it’s a more basic cha-cha dance.
 To perform it, mambo forward and backward and cha-cha step in between.
 Practice variations of mambo cha-cha for approximately five to ten minutes during a 20-minute exercise workout.